This post may contain affiliate links. See my disclosure policy.

 How to Serve

 This blood orange smoothie is best served fresh as soon as it’s ready.
-You can enjoy it as an on-the-go breakfast (with a muffin, avocado toast, or a protein bar on the side).
+You can enjoy it as an on-the-go breakfast (with a pumpkin muffin, avocado toast, or a protein bar on the side).
 It’s also the perfect midday pick-me-up and even works as an evening dessert if you want to pack in extra nutrients before the end of the day.
 If you’re feeling creative, try it as a base for smoothie bowls!

 blended Blood Orange, Beet and Berry Smoothie in blender